 (h) Pay costs that were incurred within six months of the date an application was filed with the Agency to correct an emergency situation that would have been eligible for funding under this part.

-(i) Any other appropriate purpose such as legal fees, engineering fees, recording costs, environmental impact analyses, archaeological surveys, possible salvage or other mitigation measures, planning, establishing or acquiring rights associated with developing sources of, treating, storing, or distributing water.
+(i) Any other appropriate purpose such as legal fees, engineering fees, Start Printed Page 46080recording costs, environmental impact analyses, archaeological surveys, possible salvage or other mitigation measures, planning, establishing or acquiring rights associated with developing sources of, treating, storing, or distributing water.

 (j) Assist rural water systems to comply with the requirements of the Federal Water Pollution Control Act (33 U.S.C.
 1251 et seq.)
 (FWPCA) or the SDWA when such failure to comply is directly related to a recent decline in quality of potable water.
 This would not apply to changes in the requirements of FWPCA or SDWA.